gavinbaltar/TheDairyKnight/README.txt

 Game should reset once you beat Battle 3 allowing you to play through the game again, however to ensure no loss of progress plan one sitting to beat the entire game.

 Losing a battle returns you to the level select for you to try the battle again.

+If you walk too far past the battle podiums, you may need to walk back and then collide again with it to get the trigger to interact

 -GAME BREAKING BUGS-
 No known game breaking bugs, the game should run as intended.